-Quantum technology emerges from the lab to spark a mini startup boom
+Quantum technology emerges from the lab to spark a mini start-up boom

 The challenge for software developers, he said, is to design programs that work “for imperfect quantum machines” and are “aware of the physics of the machines.”

-Gokhale said Super.Tech’s aims include designing software to help power companies most efficiently allocate their energy resources.
+Gokhale said Super.tech’s aims include designing software to help power companies most efficiently allocate their energy resources.
 “A utility has to figure out which generators to turn on to satisfy demand,” he said.
 “You can imagine that 4 p.m. might have a different demand for energy than 4 a.m., when people are asleep.”

 Awschalom said his own PhD students recently came to him with a start-up idea that they are now mulling over.
 Their idea, for a new type of quantum sensor, grew out of research done by their lab.

-Brian DeMarco, a physics professor at University of Illinois Urbana-Champaign who helped get Duality off the ground, said he sees sensors as one of the nearest term applications for quantum technology.
+Brian DeMarco, a physics professor at the University of Illinois Urbana-Champaign who helped get Duality off the ground, said he sees sensors as one of the nearest term applications for quantum technology.
 The sensitivity of qubits could make them powerful tools for applications such as looking down at Earth or out at space from satellites, or identifying new underground mineral deposits, he said.

 Investor interest in the field has been growing.
 Maryland-based IonQ, founded by the physicists Chris Monroe and Jungsang Kim in 2015, has raised tens of millions of dollars from various investment funds — most recently from Breakthrough Energy Ventures, the fund backed by Bill Gates that invests in technology related to clean energy.